Audition & Portfolio Review

 Jazz

-Play the written melody once at the beginning, then improvise on the form of the tune for 1 and 3 minutes.
+Play (or sing) the written melody once at the beginning, then improvise on the form of the tune for between 1 and 3 minutes.
 If you play a chord instrument (like piano or guitar), demonstrate your ability to accompany someone else’s solo.
 The composed melody should only be played one time at the beginning.
 If you play bass, demonstrate a walking bass line in one piece, and a different rhythm in another piece (such as funk, bossa nova, ballad, ostinato, or Afro-Cuban, etc.).
-If you play drums, demonstrate a swing feel on one piece and a different rhythm in another piece.
+If you play drums, demonstrate a swing feel in one piece and a different rhythm in another piece.

 Please Note: If you have no previous small jazz ensemble experience, you may audition by playing two contrasting pieces in any style.
 At least one of the pieces should demonstrate your ability to play in a strict metric style (no rubato, no tempo shifts).